The RoboBee learns to launch itself out of the water

 But there, with only so much power coming from its tiny wings, the RoboBee may very easily find itself stranded.
 How could they create a single powerful upward impulse that gets it free and clear, where it can resume effective flapping?

-The solution arrived at by grad student Elizabeth Farrell Helbling, Yufeng Chen, and the rest of the team was to use gas.
+The solution arrived at by grad student Elizabeth Farrell Helbling, Yufeng Chen and the rest of the team was to use gas.
 Of course, a robot that can fit in a thimble can’t carry much.
 So why not make it on the fly, so to speak?

 In addition to its little water wings, the RoboBee has a little electrolytic plate that splits water into hydrogen and oxygen, then mixes them together for an easily combustible mixture.
 Once there’s enough, a tiny spark plug fires off and the gas ignites, popping the robot up into the air!